bionicop/Digital-Garden/Sem_4/Software_Engineering/Classes_Notes/Module_1/2023-01-19-Software_Engineering.md

 - On the other hand Engineering is all about *developing products, using well-defined, scientific principles and methods*.
 - Thus, It's a *systematic collection* of good program development **practices and techniques**.
 (An *engineering approach* to *develop a software*.)
 - From above points of view we can define Soft Eng as:
 	- Soft Eng discusses *systematic & cost-effective* techniques for Software Development.
-It is *an engineering approach to develop software*.

 # *is* **Software Engineering Art or Science?**
 - Many people think writing good quality code is an Art.
 So let's discuss about this: